Appealing Your Rejected Workers’ Compensation Claim

-At Law Office of Howard J. Stevens, APC, we strive to secure compensation for you as soon as possible.
+At the Law Office of Howard J. Stevens, APC, I strive to secure compensation for you as soon as possible.
 However, employers and their insurance companies might choose to dispute the validity of your claim.

-We know that this can complicate an already stressful situation, but our dedicated attorney is ready to help you get a second chance.
-Through petitioning for reconsideration from a third party, we may be able to obtain the benefits you deserve after a workplace injury.
+I am attorney Howard J. Stevens, and I know that this can complicate an already stressful situation, but I am ready to help you get a second chance.
+Through petitioning for reconsideration from a third party, I may be able to obtain the benefits you deserve after a workplace injury.

 Who Will Decide The Success Of Your Appeal?

-The Workers’ Compensation Appeals Board (the WCAB) was created as an administrative body to determine disputes arising out of contested issues stemming from industrial injury claims.
-In Southern California, there are multiple offices of the WCAB, including San Diego, Santa Ana, Anaheim and Long Beach, just to name a few.
+The Workers’ Compensation Appeals Board (WCAB) was created as an administrative body to determine disputes arising out of contested issues stemming from industrial injury claims.
+In Southern California, there are multiple offices of the WCAB, including in San Diego, Santa Ana, Anaheim and Long Beach, just to name a few.

 What To Expect When Facing A Worker’s Compensation Dispute

-In essence, the WCAB is a court of limited jurisdiction, with a goal to make sure that injured workers are provided appropriate benefits.
+In essence, the WCAB is a court of limited jurisdiction, with a goal of making sure that injured workers are provided appropriate benefits.
 The WCAB schedules settlement conferences and, when necessary, trials.
-It retains the power to subpoena records, to compel witnesses to come before it, to order medical treatment and disability payments, and to issue such other orders as may be necessary to reach a just disposition in a case.
-As your attorney, Howard J. Stevens can represent your interests throughout this process.
+It retains the power to subpoena records, compel witnesses to come before it, order medical treatment and disability payments, and issue such other orders as may be necessary to reach a just disposition in a case.
+As your attorney, I can represent your interests throughout this process.

 While you are not required to be represented by an attorney to go before the WCAB, the board does have specific procedural rules, and the process of prosecuting a claim is fraught with technical pitfalls that may well confound even attorneys who do not specialize in this area of the law.
 We strongly recommend that you consult an attorney who is specialized in this legal field to maximize your chances of reaching your desired outcome.